 Lack of Teamwork

-Continuing our series on stages of team development using out STAR team model, in this article we consider how to avoid a team being forced to perform rather than forming and the lack of teamwork that results.
+Continuing our series on stages of team development using out STAR team model, in this article we consider how to avoid a team being forced to perform before it has properly formed, and the lack of teamwork that can result.

 Whilst every team and context is different a few important teamwork tips can provide a basis on which to develop your approach to avoid the danger of lack of teamwork.